linnykoleh/Spring/Notes.md

 - `ReflectionTestUtils` make it possible to access private properties,
 - Spring has mock objects on `Environment`, `JNDI`, and `Servlet API` to assist in unit testing.
 - **By default, the framework will create and roll back a transaction for each test.**
+- Tests that are annotated with `@Transactional` but have the propagation type set to `NOT_SUPPORTED` will not be run within a transaction.

 #### JUnit 4 Example